-So it's great news to me and all my sea day-dreading brethren that cruise lines are ever increasing the number and variety of sea day activities.
+So it's great news to all sea day-dreading travelers that cruise lines are ever increasing the number and variety of sea day activities.
 Heck, the daily newsletters for Royal Caribbean's Oasis and Allure of the Seas are now as long as a Harry Potter novel, even in four-point type.
-No one is taking the Hairy Chest contest away, but now you can also master digital photography, splash down a waterslide, practice your best pretzel in a yoga class or dangle from ropes many, many decks above the waves.
+No one is taking the Hairy Chest contest away, but now you can also master digital photography, splash down a water slide, practice your best pretzel in a yoga class or dangle from ropes many, many decks above the waves.
 Those in need of more mellow pursuits can hide out in a thermal suite, cabana, hammock, lounge chair... even a lawn chair on Celebrity's grass-growing Solstice-class ships.
 And don't forget the afternoon version of the pub crawl or restaurant dine-around.

 Want to start prepping for your sea day fun in advance?
 Here are our picks for the top 10 things to do on sea days.

 What's the quintessential activity onboard a cruise ship in the Caribbean?
 Sunbathing, of course!
 While every major cruise ship has the requisite pool, hot tub and rows of lounge chairs, some take pool time to new heights.
-Royal Caribbean's Freedom- and Oasis-class ships sport surf pools, interactive water parks for kids and zero-entry pools for wading.
+Royal Caribbean's Freedom-, Oasis- and Quantum-class ships sport surf pools, interactive water parks for kids and zero-entry pools for wading.
 Disney Dream's pool deck -- with special pools for adults and little kids -- is circled by a water coaster ride.
-Carnival and NCL compete on the waterslide front, while Celebrity's Solstice-class ships go a more Zen route with beautiful adults-only solariums that offer lap pools and retractable roofs.
+Carnival and Norwegian compete on the water slide front, while Celebrity's Solstice-class ships go a more Zen route with beautiful adults-only solariums that offer lap pools and retractable roofs.

 Planning to spend your day on the sun deck?
 Read about our favorites in the Top Cruise Line Sun Decks.

-When the closest you come to getting exercise during the work week is speed-walking from your desk to the printer or running for the bus, time to work out in a state-of-the-art gym can be one of the many perks of vacation.
-Royal Caribbean's Freedom-class ships have huge fitness centers with boxing rings and Pilates reformer machines, while Seabourn's Odyssey-class ships have Kinesis walls to improve flexibility and muscle tone.
-While most onboard fitness centers are located top-of-ship with sea views through floor-to-ceiling windows, Carnival Magic takes the workouts alfresco in its SportSquare.
-Beyond the gym, Crystal offers special Walking on Water (WOW) vests and LEKI walking poles for power strolls, Princess features swim-against-the-current pools, and Royal Caribbean and NCL boast rock-climbing walls.
+When the closest you come to getting exercise during the workweek is speed-walking from your desk to the printer or running for the bus, time to work out in a state-of-the-art gym can be one of the many perks of vacation.
+Royal Caribbean's Quantum-class and Freedom-class ships have huge fitness centers with boxing rings and Pilates reformer machines, while Seabourn's Odyssey-class ships have Kinesis walls to improve flexibility and muscle tone.
+While most onboard fitness centers are located top-of-ship with sea views through floor-to-ceiling windows, Carnival takes workouts alfresco in its SportSquare.
+Beyond the gym, Crystal offers special Walking on Water (WOW) vests and LEKI walking poles for power strolls, Princess features swim-against-the-current pools and Royal Caribbean and Norwegian boast rock climbing walls.

 Want to burn calories onboard?
 Try these Best Cruises for Fitness.